 By Frances Traynor

-"Working in partnership is critical for a quicker property transaction."
+"Working together is the secret to a faster property transaction."

 When buying or selling a property in Essex, you will need to get a lawyer to carry out the legal work .

 Our network of solicitors have vast experience of conveyancing in Essex and across the East Midlands and our pragmatic approach often means we move you faster than other firms.

 Our solicitors undertake all the legal work for your sale or purchase for a fixed fee.

 We do not charge you any solicitors fees for buying and selling a house, if for any reason your Essex house move does not complete.

 With local Essex conveyancing expertise, our CQS solicitors will guide you through every aspect of the legal process.

 Buying or selling a property in Essex means you will have to instruct a lawyer to carry out the conveyancing work.

 Our network of solicitors at Homeward Legal has considerable experience of conveyancing in Essex and around East Anglia.
 Our highly proactive and pragmatic methods mean we move you faster than other firms.